Instructions for use! This

 The winds were very strong and several times we got blasted by sand.
 We watched

 in awe as the wind danced thru the fields of bright green corn and wheat.
-In the
+In

-distance we saw one lone tree standing guard in between a gorge to the entrance
+lone tree standing guard in between a gorge to the entrance

 of Upper Mustang, where for $700.00 you got a ten day guided tour of the

 wilderness and untouched culture and history.
-We had lunch, talked politics with
+We had lunch, talked politics

 a Belgian couple and headed into Marpha.